coord-e/bd/README.md

 info "Hello, $arg_you"

 for i in $(range 1 10); do
-  progress "I'm makin' a progress" sleep 1 done
+  progress "I'm making a progress" sleep 1 done